kabanero-io/kabanero-foundation/design/digest.md

 ## As-is

 - As of 0.6, a Kabanero pipeline step validates that the to-be built application has specified an application stack that is active.
-This specification is made in the `.appsody-config.yaml` file of the to-be built repository, which is typically set by Champ when building the application stack.
-The public stacks have specified a `MAJOR.MINOR` tag, however this tag, as noted, is configurable in the stack and established for new applications in the project directory by `appsody init`.
+This specification is made in the `.appsody-config.yaml` file of the to-be built repository, which is defined in the application stack.
+The public stacks have specified a `MAJOR.MINOR` tag, however the form of the tag is configurable in the stack and established for new applications in the project directory by `appsody init`.
 During the build step, the Kabanero validation logic reads the digest of the `MAJOR.MINOR` tag and ensures that an application stack version with that digest is active -- if not, a warning message is output in the pipeline run stream.
+This behavior is less than ideal because it is notifying the developer in the pipeline run for builds instead of notifying operations.

 ## To-be